rust-community/underhanded.rs/_posts/2016-12-08-underhanded-rust.en.md

 * Shorter submissions are worth more points than longer ones since it’s more impressive and easier to review.

-* Submissions are worth more points if you exploit bugs in the Rust compiler or the standard library, especially if they are new, not considered serious.
+* Submissions are worth more points if you use a stable Rust compiler (1.13.0 or later), or a compiler being shipped by a distrobution like Ubuntu or Fedora.

-This also applies to compiler versions that are being shipped by a distribution like Ubuntu or Fedora.
-If you do find any security bugs, we encourage you to also submit them early to the [Rust Security Team](https://www.rust-lang.org/en-US/security.html), and regular bugs to the [issue tracker](https://github.com/rust-lang/rust/issues).
+* Submissions are worth more points if you exploit bugs in the Rust compiler or the standard library, especially if they are new, or known but not considered serious.
+If you do find any critical security bugs, we ask you to please responsibly disclose them to the [Rust Security Team](https://www.rust-lang.org/en-US/security.html), and regular bugs to the [issue tracker](https://github.com/rust-lang/rust/issues).
 Your submission then should just specify that we need to use a particular version of Rust as the bugs could be fixed at review time.

-* You can use crates from external [crates.io](https://crates.io) (including your own), which don’t count towards your submission size, and you are welcome to exploit any pre-existing bugs in these crates from.
-As with Rust bugs, we encourage you to submit these bugs upstream before the close of the contest and pinning your crates to the vulnerable version with a `Cargo.toml` expression like `libc = "= 0.2.17"`.
+* You can use crates from external [crates.io](https://crates.io) (including your own).
+Like with the Rust compiler, you are also welcome to exploit bugs in these crates.
+Exploits will be worth more if they are new, or known but not considered serious at the start of the contest.
+Please submit any bugs found to the upstream project.

 * You are also welcome to simulate introducing bugs into your dependencies.
-To protect our ecosystem, please do not actually submit patches upstream, but instead land your patches in a fork of the upstream project and depend on them with [git](http://doc.crates.io/specifying-dependencies.html#specifying-dependencies-from-git-repositories) or [path](http://doc.crates.io/specifying-dependencies.html#specifying-path-dependencies)
+Do **not** submit patches upstream, or otherwise inject malicious code into any dependency in the wild; such actions will, obviously, result in disqualification.
+Instead, land your patches in a fork of a given project and depend on them with [git](http://doc.crates.io/specifying-dependencies.html#specifying-dependencies-from-git-repositories) or [path](http://doc.crates.io/specifying-dependencies.html#specifying-path-dependencies)